rackerlabs/rackspace-how-to/content/cloud-servers/preparing-data-disks-on-linux-cloud-servers.md

         Calling ioctl() to re-read partition table.
         Syncing disks.

-9. Your data disk is ready as a disk.
+9. Your data disk is ready.
 It was attached at `/dev/xvde` and you created one partition on it, so now your available disk appears at `/dev/xvde1`.
 Run the following command to list the disks: